 Full fat Dairy

-When you follow a ketogenic diet it is essential to eliminate the low-fat yogurts and move to full fat.
+When you follow a ketogenic diet it is essential to eliminate the low-fat yoghurts and move to full-fat.
 This includes cream, cheese and butter.

 Low Carb Vegetables

 You must be cautious in your selection of vegetables as some are high in carbohydrates.
 Choose vegetables such as celery, asparagus, and leafy greens.

 Carbohydrates are low Carb Fruits

 Fruits are a different area for beware of because they contain significant amounts of sugar.
 There are however some low-sugar options like berries that can be consumed.

 seeds and nuts